how to help infant reflux

 Share

-Did you know that infant reflux is one of the top reasons families reach out to our pediatric providers?
+Infant reflux is one of the top reasons families reach out to our pediatric providers.
+It’s very common, but finding the right treatment for how to help infant reflux can be challenging.

 “Infant reflux affects almost all families at one point in their parenting journey,” Morgan S. Allen, APRN-CNP, at Bon Secours Pediatric Gastroenterology Associates, shares.
 “As a provider who focuses on infant reflux, I hear the difficulties parents have with managing their baby’s reflux.
 In our pediatric GI office, we can sit together and review what exactly infant reflux is and different ways we can cope so you can enjoy your sweet baby!”